5 Common Problems With New Sod in Central Florida

 Apply an insecticide within seven days of your sod installation as a precaution against other pests.

-5. Bad Sod Installation
+5. You Had a Bad Sod Installation

 If your newly laid sod is dying, you may have had bad installation.